 Only ESL students can use the facility, but those who are enrolled at any campus are welcome.

 You can contact the ESL Center by calling us at: 703.323.3438.
 If you’d like to come in and make an appointment in person, you can find us at CG 408.

-The ESL Center is run by Veronica Campos.
-She coordinates our team of tutors and Center support staff.
+The ESL Center is run by the Center Supervisor, who coordinates our team of tutors and center support staff.

-Tutoring is a 30-minute session where a student can work solely with a tutor, and work on any academic difficulties they may be having.
+Tutoring is a 50-minute session where a student can work solely with a tutor, and work on any academic difficulties they may be having.
 The aim is to provide students with a contact for support and to help them advance through their academic studies.